Victim of Financial Fraud? Call Now

 What is a GWG Holdings L Bond?

 GWG L Bonds are risky, non-traded corporate bonds.
-GWG pools money from investors and uses it to purchase insurance policies.
+GWG pools money from investors to purchase insurance policies.
 These types of investments are speculative and provide high returns only if the original policyholder died before GWG paid too many premiums.

 GWG L Bond Reviews